tamerardal/rabbitmq-example/README.md

 ## Usage

-1. Start the RabbitMQ server if it is not already running.
-You can download and install RabbitMQ from [here](https://www.rabbitmq.com/download.html).

-2. Run the Spring Boot application:
+1. Run the Spring Boot application:

     ```bash
     mvn spring-boot:run
     ```

-3. The application will send a message to the RabbitMQ exchange and log the received message.
+2. The application will send a message to the RabbitMQ exchange and log the received message.

 ## Configuration